DFE-Digital/get-into-teaching-app/app/views/content/research.md

 keywords:
   - Research
 ---

+## Proud Parents: exploring the sense of pride parents derive from their child’s career

+Kindred Agency commissioned research company OnePoll to carry out a survey on behalf of Get Into Teaching exploring the views of parents of children aged 18 and over.
+The purpose was to gain insights into the sense of pride they feel as a result of their child’s career achievements and how they would feel if they were in a role considered to be giving something back to society.

+$proud-parents$

 ## Career Countdown: exploring how students and recent graduates are feeling about taking their next steps